reajamoon/sam-bot/README.md

 - **Birthday hype:** He’ll ping you on your birthday (unless you’re hiding from the calendar).
 - **Help menus:** Lost?
 Type `/profile help` or `/rec help` and Sam will walk you through.
 He’s kind of a know-it-all.
 - **Privacy controls:** You can control what shows on your profile, disable others using the command to pull your profile, or delete your profile entirely.
 Sam is pretty good with secrets.
 - **Live updates:** Change something?
 It updates instantly.
-If it doesn't for some reason (server issues or whatever) just pull a new profile with `/profile view` and it'll show the changes.
+If it doesn't for some reason (server issues or whatever) just pull a new profile with `/profile` and it'll show the changes.

 ## Project Overview
 - **Modular Architecture:** All features are split into dedicated command, handler, event, model, and utility modules.
 See `docs/bot-architecture-overview.md` for details.